 Fake profiles.
 They exist.
 How do you identify them?
 I hate to say it, but in many situations, they may just seem too good to be true.
 If not that, then your conversations with them will start out nonsensical and then quickly lead to inappropriate verbal advances (for the situation, anyway).

-One of the main draws of Tinder is the fact that all profiles are generated using existing Facebook accounts.
+One of the main draws of Tinder as a dating site is the fact that all profiles are generated using existing Facebook accounts.
 In most situations, since Facebook does a fairly decent job of keeping spam accounts at bay, there’s not problem.
 But yes, they are out there, and it’s unfortunate.
 Beware!

 2. Don’t Try to Find Someone’s Real Profile